fenc1022/zcu104_accdnn/README.md

     `sudo tar xvf ~/zcu104_accdnn/plnx_prj/images/linux/rootfs.tar.gz <path to 2nd partition on SD card>`
    then this SD card can be used to boot ZCU104 board

+   Once bitstream is updated, one can use `bin_file_gen.sh` script to generate a BIN file to update the PL side logic with out refresh the whole SD card(Only when the AXI bus infrastructure are untouched).
+Transfer this BIN file to ZCU104 board, then use
+   `fpgautil -o /lib/firmware/base/base.dtbo -b <PATH TO BIN FILE>/zcu104_base_wrapper.bit.bin`
+   to load the new bitstream.